AStrangePotato/Scrapyard/README.md

 Make CS2 harder with a real-life flashbang created by a light bar, and shaking recoil to make the game more real!

+Created using Python, a cs2.cfg file, and a bit of hardware.
+Demo avaliable here: https://www.youtube.com/watch?v=v8uHIMJPxEo

 # Light bar flashbang circuitry

 ![IMG_1678](https://github.com/user-attachments/assets/6803fb5c-b8ff-4513-8f8d-1ca9ab3d0534)